-Just below the Mount Kanchenjunga, lies the Kanchanjunga Conservation area.
+Just below Mount Kanchenjunga, lies the Kanchanjunga Conservation area.
 The area is situated in northeastern Nepal in Taplejung District and is bordered by the Tibet Autonomous region by both China and India.
 During the spring season, the area has an excellent view of Rhododendron, Juniper, Snow leopard, Himalayan bear, Red Panda, and many more creatures.
-The free for Kanchenjunga conservation area entry permit is currently set at NRs 2000 per person.
+The free Kanchenjunga conservation area entry permit is currently set at NRs 2000 per person.

 Frequently Asked Questions

-1: Do I need a TIMs card for Kanchenjunga Circuit Trek?
+1: Do I need a TIMS card for Kanchenjunga Circuit Trek?

 2: What are the necessary documents to obtain the permit?